-Cycling in all it’s forms has long been a national pastime in France, and recent years have seen a huge increase in the number of people taking up VTT – Vélo Tout Terrain or Off Road Cycling.
-In fact, many of the Alpine pistes are as busy in the summer as the winter.
+The Tour passing through the P-O may be a distant memory now but cycling in all it’s forms has long been a national pastime in France, and recent years have seen a huge increase in the number of people taking up VTT – Vélo Tout Terrain or Off Road Cycling.
+In fact, many of the Alpine pistes are as busy in winter as summer, the crisp cold clear P-O days providing perfect cycling conditions.

 Until recently the Canigou Fenouillèdes corner of the region was somewhat of a hidden jewel in the P-O crown where cycling is concerned, and some excellent VTT tracks and circuits remained largely unknown due to minimum publicity.